Tips for a Successful Event

 Step 1: Select a date and time that are likely to work well for most of your target audience.

-- If the event is outdoors, identify an alternative rain date and location.
+- If the event is outdoors, identify an alternate rain date and location.

 - Determine that any desired presenters and senior staff members are available at the chosen time.

-- Check the college's public Events Calendar for conflicting events.
+- Check the Events Calendar on De Anza's website for conflicting events.

 Step 2: Reserve the location.
 Ensure that the size, layout and technology available for the site are appropriate for the nature and goals of your event.
 Contact the appropriate person or office:

 - Campus Center meeting rooms: Nila Nine at firstname.lastname@example.org or Patrick Gannon at email@example.com